-The Clip 2 retains the hockey puck form of the original Clip, but little else has stayed the same.
+The Clip is the best Bluetooth speaker you can get to attach to your backpack.
+2 retains the hockey puck form of the original Clip, but little else has stayed the same.
 A mesh fabric replaces the hard speaker grill on the front, giving it a more modern look.
 It’s available in black, blue, red, teal and gray — which are fewer options than what the Clip+ offered.

 The integrated carabiner is now much more flexible.
 Instead of being a fixed hook that’s part of the speaker’s casing, it’s a regular carabiner that you can move and adjust — a great improvement.

 At 5.5 x 3.7 x 1.7 inches, the unit is a full inch bigger than the original Clip.
 It also got heavier, going from 5.3 to 6.5 ounces.
 However, neither change limits its portability, and the improvements outweigh any additional bulk.